madzera/happytree/README.md

 ### Build

-For building, go to the project root and enter the following command:
+For building, go to the project root folder and enter the following
+command:

 <code>
-	mvn package
+	mvn clean package
 </code>